 “It should be a place that is a little bit higher, but not too far from the big towns, so people could come there.
 One of the strongest energies is in Groningen.
 But on the other hand: near Amsterdam, or near Amsterdam and Rotterdam, would probably be the most important.
 So you could get there within an hour, an hour and a half, something like that.
 Maybe you’ll have one up north for longer retreats and one near the main towns for relaxation or for daily practice.”

 And two months later he gave his explicit support for this project of the Dutch sangha:

 Holland House is exactly what we need and please work together to make it a success.
 No country has a more varied Diamond Way Group than you, so what you do there will have exceedingly value and shines not only on your country.

 Yours, Lama Ole”

 Since then, the Dutch sangha has the collective wish for a national meet and retreat place, in addition to its meditation groups and centers around the country.
-Realising the Holland House Project is a rich opportunity to meditate, work together and create a firm foundation for Diamond Way Buddhism in the Netherlands.
+Realizing the Holland House Project is a rich opportunity to meditate, work together and create a firm foundation for Diamond Way Buddhism in the Netherlands!